ravve7/tech_project/Readme.txt

 to run this application first of all install dependencies which are present in requirement.txt

-with database fields an models using requests then run
+"with database fields and models using requests" and also with "Restapis" then run

  pipenv shell